RomagnaMarco/GoogleCyberSecurityCertificate/I. Foundations of Cybersecurity/Notes.md

 **Cybersecurity** is the practice of ensuring **Confidentiality**, **Integrity**, and **Availability** of information by protecting networks, devices, people, and data from unauthorized access or criminal exploitation.

-### Threat Actors

-Threat Actors are any person or group who presents a security risk.

 #### External Threats
 - From those outside the organization trying to gain access to information, networks, or devices.